IrishBruse/LDtkMonogame/LDtk.Documentation/src/intro.md

 LDtkWorld world = file.LoadWorld(Worlds.World.Iid);
 ```

-The `Worlds.World.Iid` is generated from the ldtkgen tool and is recommended that you use it for static typing of entities.
+The `Worlds.World.Iid` is generated from the ldtkgen tool and is recommended that you use it for static typing of entities and levels.
 It is a class within in a class that represents the world name and the levels name and holds the iid you can use to load that specific level.

 Create the renderer in `Initialize`.